anchore/deployment-templates/README.md

 # Contributing

-For guidelines and requirements for contributing to this repository see CONTRIBUTING.md
+For guidelines and requirements for contributing to this repository see [CONTRIBUTING](CONTRIBUTING.rst)